COPRS/monitoring/README.md

 - Infrastructure : all the required tools (such as Kafka and PostgreSQL) are included in the RS infrastructure installation.
   See  [Reference System Software Infrastructure](https://github.com/COPRS/infrastructure) for details.
 - In PostgreSQL, you have to create an empty database (for example: **monitoring**) with a user (and his password) having read/write access to it.
 This information will be updated in [RS-CORE configuration files](./rs-cores/MONITORING/Release_Note.md)

+Note : The rs-core monitoring will try to deploy itself in the monitoring namespace by default.
+However, this is only possible if you configured SCDF to use different namespace in stream deployments : <https://github.com/COPRS/infrastructure/blob/main/docs/user_manuals/how-to/RS%20Add-on%20-%20RS%20Core.md#use-different-namespaces-in-stream-deployments>.
+If you wish to change the default behavior and deploy the component in another namespace, edit the `namespace` property in the following file :

+- rs-cores/MONITORING/Executables/additional_resources/ConfigMap-filter.yaml
+- rs-cores/MONITORING/Executables/additional_resources/ConfigMap-ingestor.yaml
+- rs-cores/MONITORING/Executables/additional_resources/Secret-ingestor.yaml

 #### Build